akshay4570/TITANIC_DATASET/README.md

 # TITANIC_DATASET
-Machine Learning Analysis son the Titanic Dataset
+Machine Learning Analysis on the Titanic Dataset